Skip to Main Content

 Start at the Libraries’ website and use the "Databases" button to see the list of available databases.

-From this page, type JSTOR to get to a link to the JSTOR database.
+From this page, type JSTOR to get to a link to the JSTOR database or find the link to JSTOR in the "Featured Databases."
 You will probably be asked to log in with your WSU Network ID and password in order to use the database.

 In JSTOR, use your keywords to search.
 Here are some sample results from a JSTOR search.